 Virtual Reality – an immersive experience

-The VR industry is predicted to be worth $30 billion by 2020 and 2016 has been cited ‘the year of VR’.
+The VR industry is predicted to be worth $30 billion by 2020.
 We are all familiar with VR concepts for B2C as this form of audience engagement opens up many possibilities and new revenue streams.
 From ringside seats at gigs and sporting events to front rows at fashion shows, suddenly we are all able to have a piece of the action from the comfort of our living room.

 Charities are now able to attract new donors through virtual storytelling and can build empathy and connect emotionally by literally putting viewers into other people’s shoes and viewing the world through the eyes of another.

-In business or education VR can allow an individual to be placed in a chosen environment and have technical information communicated very quickly which makes for a tangible learning experience, saving time, minimising mistakes and maximising ROI.
+In business or education Virtual Reality can allow an individual to be placed in a chosen environment and have technical information communicated very quickly which makes for a tangible learning experience, saving time, minimising mistakes and maximising ROI.

 Harnessing VR to benefit the exhibition world